Understanding a Loan Term Sheet And Hard Money Loan Lending Terms

 Like any property transaction, there are requirements for a loan.
 Here are some of the loan requirements at DFW Hard Money and their meanings:

-- Lender must be in first position or first lien: This means DFW is the first to be paid if a borrower defaults and the property or asset was used as collateral.
+- The lender must be in first position or first lien: This means DFW is the first to be paid if a borrower defaults and the property or asset was used as collateral.

 - Personal guarantee: This means that if the business that acquired the loan from DFW, becomes unable to repay it, the individual assumes personal responsibility for the debt.